AugieNY/data_on_fire/README.md

 Due to the type of data working on and the pondered questions, there is one logical way to go and its by the means of a supervised machine learning to evaluate the data and create a classification model.
 Based on the input data the model predicts if a customer is prone to churning just by examining its profile.

 First attempt will focus on creating a simple logistic regression model to predict customer attrition.
 Depending on the results of the accuracy of the model, it could be possible to try a different approach with some models that are more robust to outliers and imbalanced data.

+### Sketch of ML file:

+1. Encode and label variables
+2. Determine which variable we’re trying to predict (Y dependent variable, X independent variables)
+3. Split the variables into train set and test set (Stratify and Scale data*)
+4. Initialize and train model
+5. Test model and predict
+6. Assess performance of results (accuracy_score*)